paul-lindquist/paul-lindquist/README.md

 </p>

 <h3 align="left">Fun Fact:</h3>
-I'm a dad to 2 amazing kids 👨‍👧‍👦
+I'm lucky to be a dad to 2 amazing kids 👨‍👧‍👦
 </p>

 <h3 align="left">Languages and Tools:</h3>